EternalBlueFlame/EternalMediaBar/README.md

 -	un-hide hidden apps //selective menu.
 -	expanded manual organization of lists.
 -	organization grouping dependant on developer //combines with other organization methods
--	organize by date installed/updated //highly dependant on how the OS handles this sort of thing
 -	option to backup the save file to external storage.
 -	option to make backups manual or automatic.
 </hr>
 <hr>
 <strong>RC3 plans:</strong>
 -	User defined app/menu icons?
--	Widgets in the scroll list, or on the side?
 -	Folder lists for music.
 -	Folder lists for photos.
 -	Folder lists for Videos.